 In 2015 the club joined the Hellenic Division 2 West League.
 Rangers were led for years by former Oxford United, Fulham, Huddersfield and Leyton Orient player Gary Barnett.
 Barnetts managerial career included time as Molby's assistant at Kidderminster.

-His successor, Nick Timms, a former rangers player himself currently manages our first team and Lead them to a double victory, winning the Gloucestershire Senior Amateurs Cup and league double in the 2018/19 season. on June 18th 2019 Moreton Rangers were awarded Promotion to the Hellenic Division 1 West
+His successor, Nick Timms, a former rangers player led the team to winning the Gloucestershire Senior Amateurs Cup and league double in the 2018/19 season. on June 18th 2019 Moreton Rangers were awarded Promotion to the Hellenic Division 1 West.
+We now play in the Hellenic League Div One managed by the experienced Glen Brotherton and have exciting prospects on and off the pitch.